-People have always played games from the board and dice genre enjoyed in ancient Rome, to the craze of Pac-Man in the 1980’s.
-Whether you are an avid video gamer, simply enjoy playing low variance slots on the weekend, or like a game of bingo every Tuesday evening, games are a huge part of our culture and have been for thousands upon thousands of years.
+People have always played games, from the board and dice games enjoyed in ancient Rome, to the craze of Pac-Man in the 1980’s.
 The development of games over time, online and in video games, is impressive to say the least, and there have been several crazy achievements in the gaming community over the past few decades.

 First Game Without A Controller